Stemer114/Reprap_KTY-84-130/README.md

 usage for teacup firmware:
 -----

+1. call the python script to create the header file for the thermistor table

--  python KTY84-130.py >ThermistorTable.h
+ python KTY84-130.py >ThermistorTable.h

--  copy ThermistorTable.h into your firmware dir
+2. copy the thermistor table into your teacup firmware dir

+ cp ThermistorTable.h ../Teacup_Firmware

--  enable the lookup table in firmware config.h (depends on firmware)
+3. enable the thermistor table in the firmware configuration

+ edit config.h

 usage for Repetier firmware: